Helping Others & Selfishness (Is It Good to Help Others?)

 For the simple reason:

 The world does not want you to change it.
+It does not need your help.

-But you don’t do it.
+But you can’t do it.

 It happens on its own.

-In other words: Don’t sell it to them.
+In other words, don’t sell it to them.
 Let them buy it.

 Helping Others and Success Don’t Go Together

-Of course, you can choose to ignore that selfishness is key to success and instead believe that it is good to help others, but it will do you no good.
+You can choose to ignore that selfishness is key to success and instead believe that it is good to help others, but it will do you no good.

 It never has.